dimitri-nicolo/calico/security/threat-detection-and-prevention/honeypod/honeypods.md

 ### Big picture

-Configure honeypods in your clusters and get alerts that may indicate a compromised resource.
+Configure honeypods in your clusters and get alerts that indicate resources may be compromised.

 ### Value